 Team

-H2U Pano is a digital health platform, available as both a SaaS and mobile app, that helps companies offer wellness benefits to employees.
-It connects medical checkups and lifestyle data to personalized health services like dashboards, wellness programs, and checkup booking.
+H2U Pano is a digital health platform (SaaS and mobile) that helps companies provide wellness benefits to employees by linking checkups and lifestyle data to personalized services.

 Problem Statement